abstractica-org/JavaBlocks/README.md

 # JavaBlocks
-An experiment with block programming for multithreaded pipelines.
+A "block" programming approach for multithreaded pipelines.